drashland/website-v2/docs/rhum/v2.x/1_getting_started/1_introduction.md

 ## Getting Started

-The below example shows you how to create a mock of a class _**in Deno**_.
-More tutorials (test doubles and Node tutorials) can be found in the left navigation.
+The below example shows you how to create a mock of a class.
+More test double tutorials can be found in the left navigation.

 1. Install [Deno](https://deno.land/).